bjornarprytz/beat-root/readme.md

     - background
     - seed
     - root

-## Nice to have

-- aim assist (arrow)

   - sound
     - music

+## Nice to have

 - effects
+- build for web
 - scene transitions
 - root "hairs"
 - color and thickness based on energy and generation